josiahwiebe/jwie.be/content/blog/goodbye-nextjs.md

 ---
-title: Goodbye, Next.js 👋
+title: "Goodbye, Next.js \U0001F44B"
+slug: goodbye-nextjs
-date: 2024-02-11
+date: '2024-02-11T00:00:00.000Z'
+updated: '2025-08-18T02:14:32.000Z'
+excerpt: ''
 published: true
 ---
 > A quick disclaimer.
 This article is not intended to disparage Next.js – I work with Next.js every day, and really quite enjoy it.
 This is simply a study in using an outsized solution for a trivial problem.

 In 2023, I decided to re-create my personal website using Next.js.
 I even [wrote about it](https://jwww.me/blog/building-a-personal-blog-with-next-13-part-1).
 The building process was a lot of fun, and I even built a fun personal [Twitter feed alternative](https://jwww.me/feed).